 Nuclear energy is the energy found the nucleus (core) of atoms – tiny particles that make up every object in the universe.
 There is enormous energy in the bonds that hold atoms together.
 To make electricity, energy must be released from these atoms.
 This can be done in two ways: nuclear fusion and nuclear fission.

-In “nuclear fission,” atoms are broken apart, and the energy released is used to generate electricity at power plants.
-It generates heat in a nuclear reactor.
-The heat is used to boil water into steam.
+During ‘nuclear fission’, atoms are broken apart and the energy stored in their core (or nucleus) is released.
+Whenever energy is released, it turns to heat, which eventually boils water and produces steam.
 The steam turns huge turbine blades, which drive generators that make electricity.
 Afterward, the steam is changed back into water and cooled down.
 The water can be used again and again.
 Additionally, nuclear-generated energy releases no carbon dioxide into the atmosphere. \

-Check This Out Next: What is Permafrost?
+Check This Out Next: Fossil Fuels Explained to Kids

 Nuclear power plants must be taken care of properly to avoid a meltdown.
 The radioactive waste that is produced must be stored carefully so that it does not come into contact with the outside environment.
-Most nuclear fuel is stored under water, but a few reactors store their older and less radioactive fuel in dry storage facilities outside using special concrete or steel containers with air cooling.
+In fact, any material that becomes contaminated can remain radioactive for thousands of years!
+Most nuclear fuel is stored underwater, but a few reactors store the older and less radioactive fuel in storage facilities located outdoors, protecting the structures with special concrete or steel shielding.

 Nuclear power plants are designed to be safe, but accidents have happened in the past.
 In 1986, a very serious accident happened at the Chernobyl nuclear power plant in Ukraine.
 Radioactive gases leaked out of the plant and into the air, destroying crops and livestock and harming people’s health.
 A similar accident happened more recently, when a tsunami damaged the Fukushima power plant in northern Japan in 2011.